Crime Stoppers International: Crime Stoppers Guatemala

 In Guatemala Crime Stoppers signed an agreement with the Ministry of the Interior (Governance) and operates tupista.gt, a website collecting anonymous tips.
+Crime Stoppers Guatemala, with the support of INL, launched the call center in late 2021.
+During 2022, the call center received over 37,000 calls from citizens.

+Leadership

-Salvador Paiz, the president of Crime Stoppers in that country is a member of a well known family of business owners in that country.
+The president of Crime Stoppers in Guatemala is a member of a well known family of business owners in that country.
 In 2018, together with other business leaders, he admitted to illegally financing a political party.
 Charges were only dropped after the investigating body was cancelled by the president of the political party he funded in part.